LakshyaKhatri/Assistant/README.md

 ## What Assistant Can Do for Me?
 Well well!
 Have a look at these features:
 * Assistant can actually talk to you.
-* Ask your Assistant perform basic mathematical operations.
+* Ask your Assistant to perform basic mathematical operations.
 * It can play songs for you.
 * Don't you know what day is today?
 Ask your Assistant then.
 * Not Satisfyied?
 You can add your own functionalities too.